 Emmy Award winner and two-time Grammy Award nominee David Cross is an inventive performer, writer, and producer on stage and screen.

-This summer, Cross’ OH COME ON tour will visit theatres across North America with European and additional North American dates being planned for the fall.
-Named one of the Top 100 Stand-Up Comedians of All Time by Comedy Central, Cross’ 2016 Making America Great Again! tour included Cross’ first European dates and produced the Netflix special of the same name and the Grammy nominated CD, …america…great....
+Cross’ Oh Come On international tour visited theatres in more than 70 cities including London, Manchester, Glasgow, Dublin, Amsterdam and cities across North America.
+Named one of the Top 100 Stand-Up Comedians of All Time, Cross’ 2016 Making America Great Again! tour included Cross’ first European dates outside of England and produced the Netflix special of the same name and the Grammy nominated CD, …America…Great.

-Cross stars in the 5thseason of Arrested Development, which premiered on Netflix on May 29, 2018, reprising his beloved role as Dr. Tobias Fünke.
+Cross voiced roles in Boots Riley’s film, Sorry To Bother You, and the Netflix animated film, Next Gen. He stars in the 5th season of Arrested Development, which premiered on Netflix on May 29, 2018, reprising his beloved role as Dr. Tobias Fünke.
 During its original critically acclaimed, Emmy Award-winning run on FOX, Cross was twice-nominated as part of the ensemble cast for a Screen Actors Guild Award.
 Cross can also be seen in a recurring role in the second season of the Amazon series, Goliath, starring Billy Bob Thornton, which premiered on June 15, 2018.

 In January 2018, Cross was part of the ensemble cast with Tom Hanks and Meryl Streep in Steven Spielberg’s The Post.
-His new series, Bliss, premiered on Sky TV in the UK in February 2018.
-The inventive series is about a travel writer who has two families, and neither knows of the others existence.
+His series, Bliss, which he wrote, directed and produced, starring Stephen Mangan, premiered on Sky TV in the UK in February 2018.
+The inventive series is about a bigamist travel writer who has two families, neither of whom knows of the others existence.

 In January of 2016, IFC premiered the long-awaited third season of Todd Margaret, created by and starring Cross as an ill-equipped American who finds himself running the London sales office of the energy drink company for which he works.
-The original iteration, The Increasingly Poor Decisions of Todd Margaret, aired on IFC from 2010 to 2012.
+The original iteration, The Increasingly Poor Decisions of Todd Margaret, aired on IFC and Channel 4 in the U.K. from 2010 to 2012.